Join me!

 This is where making your own DIY pest spray becomes quite fun.
 You can actually tailor this spray to help deter specific insects.
 This can be tremendously helpful when it comes to protecting certain species of plants that are prone to one insect or another.

-I should also mention that some of these herbs can also deter beneficial insects and wildlife from your garden.
-Use the herbs only when you need to give an intervention to your pest populations.
+I should also mention that some of these herbs can deter beneficial insects and wildlife from your garden.
+Use the herbs only when you need to intervene in your pest populations.
 Once they are under control and balance is restored, discontinue use.

 Basil (Ocimum basilcum)